airqo-platform/AirQo-api/src/spatial/README.md

 }
 ```

 `date` is accepted as an alias for `timestamp`, and `start_date`/`end_date` are accepted as aliases for `starttime`/`endtime`.
 A daily range returns `daily_pm2_5` and cannot exceed 30 inclusive days.
+Responses include `place_name` and `place` from reverse geocoding the latitude/longitude.
 If the deployed model declares `temperature`, `humidity`, `air_temperature`, or `relative_humidity`, the API adds daily NASA POWER weather features for the selected Sentinel-2 scene date.
 Models that only declare Sentinel-2 features continue to avoid the weather request.

 ## `/polygon_site_location` API